 Take a trip to Alcatraz during the day or night.

-For me, Alcatraz during the day was creepy enough, but when the sun goes down, I would imagine it would be an entirely different level of eerieness.
-But if you are up for the challenge, book your evening tour online well in advance because bookings fill up quicker than you can imagine.
+For me, Alcatraz during the day was creepy enough, but when the sun goes down, I would imagine it would be an entirely different level of eeriness.
+But if you are up for the challenge, book your evening tour online well in advance, as bookings fill up faster than you might imagine.

 Likewise, I would highly recommend booking early for the day tour unless you want to book a tour that includes Alcatraz and costs you a small fortune (Yes, a rookie mistake, I know).